You are about to read a short blog post that can save you from a property investing disaster.

 - Conduct a Dial-Before-You-Dig search to find out the location of important infrastructure.

 As property investors become more familiar with subdivisions, they should begin to anticipate some of the questions that come up with each project, such as:

 If a property investor has projects in front of the same council regularly, he or she should begin to know the answers to those questions, too.

 Risk management, quality education and cultivating a team of experts that includes a qualified town planner are major assets when developing a subdivision.

 Coming Up In Part II

-Stay tuned for Part II of this post coming up, where I discuss the important role of talking to the right people, confirming information, understanding costs and problem solving when pursuing your subdivision project.
+Stay tuned for Part II of this post coming up, where I discuss the important role of talking to the right people, confirming information, understanding costs and problem-solving when pursuing your subdivision project.

-For more information about developing a profitable subdivision, I recommends checking out the Subdivision Masterclass inside our membership, Ultimate Property Hub which includes tips and tools to help you make your subdivision project a success.
+For more information about developing a profitable subdivision, I recommend checking out the Subdivision Masterclass inside our membership, Ultimate Property Hub which includes tips and tools to help you make your subdivision project a success.